 For more information about the history of legal services in Pennsylvania see Twenty Years of Legal Services in Pennsylvania, a 1986 production of the Law Coordination Center.

-For more information on the current structure of the legal aid system in Pennsylvania see How Pennsylvania's Legal Aid System is Organized, by PLAN Executive Director Samuel W. Milkes published in The Pennsylvania Lawyer, January/February 2009 and Many Helped, More to Be Done, by PLAN Executive Director Samuel w.
-Milkes published in The Pennsylvania Lawyer, November/December 2019.
+For more information on the current structure of the legal aid system in Pennsylvania see How Pennsylvania's Legal Aid System is Organized, by former PLAN Executive Director Samuel W. Milkes published in The Pennsylvania Lawyer, January/February 2009 and Many Helped, More to Be Done, by formen PLAN Executive Director Samuel W. Milkes published in The Pennsylvania Lawyer, November/December 2019.